BasilAboSaleem/education-platform-nodejs/README.md

   - View and manage own courses and lessons
   - Add new courses and lessons
   - **Student Enrollment Page**: A new page for teachers to view and manage their students' enrollments.
+  - **Enrollment Details Page**: New page to show detailed enrollment information for students.

 - **Student Dashboard**:
   - View enrolled courses with details and progress